zmalone/chef-web-docs/source/automate/visibility/index.md

 ## Before you begin

 The best way to get started with Chef Automate is to bring up a preconfigured demo environment that runs in Amazon Web Services (AWS).
-[Get the Chef Automate demo environment](/automate/install/) if you haven't already.
+[Get started with a Chef Automate environment](/automate/install/) if you haven't already.